albertgassol1/coat_mpc/README.md

 2. Python packages (see ```requirements.txt```)

 3. This library assumes that the user has an MPC implementation with a [dynamic reconfigure](http://wiki.ros.org/dynamic_reconfigure) client that can be used to change its parameters in an online manner.
-For an MPCC implementation (no dynamic reconfigure) check https://github.com/alexliniger/MPCC or the CRS implementation.
+For an MPCC for autonomous racing implementation (no dynamic reconfiguring) check https://github.com/alexliniger/MPCC or the CRS implementation.

-4. This library assumes that racing simulator is available.
+4. (Optional) For the autonomous racing experiment, this library assumes that a racing simulator is available.
 The simulator or a trajectory optimizer must provide information about the track center.
 For a racing car simulator implementation check https://github.com/AMZ-Driverless/fssim or the CRS implementation.

-5. This library assumes that the message [car_state](./coat_mpc_msgs/msg/car_state.msg) is sent by the MPC/state estimator.
+5. (Optional) For the autonomous racing experiment, this library assumes that the message [car_state](./coat_mpc_msgs/msg/car_state.msg) is sent by the MPC/state estimator.

-6. All tests have been performed in an environment where the track is known beforehand (Trackdrive/Skidpad dissiplines in Formula Student Driverless).
+6. (Optional) For the autonomous racing experiment, all tests have been performed in an environment where the track is known beforehand (Trackdrive/Skidpad disciplines in Formula Student Driverless).

 ## Usage
 1. Clone this repository